Microsoft has tried to transition toward ARM chips multiple times in the past 10 years. All of them have been failed attempts.

 You can’t say Microsoft hasn’t tried.
 From Visual Studio, the developer-friendly community, GitHub, and even the Windows Insider Program, Microsoft has plenty of dedicated tools for its developers.
 Microsoft even introduced Project Reunion, to help developers code better apps.
 But its attempts to unify its platform for developers have always fell flat.

 Whether it was through forcing unwilling developers in the Windows 8 era or refusing to pick a side ever since, Microsoft’s transition to ARM has always tripped over developer support.
 Windows developers need to code separate 32-bit apps for ARM devices like the Surface Pro X and other Always Connected PCs.
-This is because
+This is because Windows 10 on ARM isn’t optimized for more popular 64-bit apps.
+It’s also why some apps and peripherals simply don’t work on these devices.

 That’s why Microsoft has had to lean heavily on emulation of 32-bit desktop apps as way around this.
 As emulation often does, it results in performance issues — even in common apps like Google Chrome.
 Google’s in the same boat with its Chrome OS support for Android apps.